drogue-iot/drogue-ajour/README.md

 }
 ```

 4a.
-When a device is seeing the "sync" operation, it should make sure it's current firmware version is marked as 'good' if it have not already done so.
+When a device sees the "sync" operation, it should make sure it's current firmware version is marked as 'good' if it has not already done so.
 The 'poll' field can be used as a heuristic of how long the device should wait before checking in again.

 4b.
-When a device is seeing the "write" operation, it should write the provided data to it's storage.
-Once persisted, it should report back the next expected offset and last received version:
+When a device sees the "write" operation, it should write the provided data to it's storage.
+Once persisted, it should report back the next expected offset and the last received version:

 ```
 {